Adriankhl/relativitization-model-flocking/README.md

 ```

 Run `createModelBase` task in `relativitization` to extract essential files to
-`relativitization/relativitization-model-base`.
+`relativitization/relativitization-model-base`:

 ```
 cd relativitization
 ./gradlew createModelBase
 ```

-Copy all essential files from Relativitization.
+Copy all essential files from Relativitization:

 ```
 cd ../relativitization-model-flocking